-3.10.16 Use of cement or concrete (if required)
+3.10.16 Use of CEMENT OR CONCRETE

 The Contractor is advised that cement and concrete are highly hazardous to the natural environment because of the high pH levels of the material, and the chemicals contained therein.
 Wash-out water with high pH is the number one environmental issue for the ready mix concrete industry.
 The alkalinity levels of wash water can be as high as pH 12, which is toxic to fish and other aquatic life.